afzaale01/ci-runner/README.md

 2. Set your required secrets and repository variables.
 3. Ready-up a PR or create a Git tag to trigger the pipeline!

+> ⚠️ Currently tested deploy targets: `gh-pages` (WebGL only).
+Others are implemented but not yet fully verified.
+Contributions welcome!

 ---

 ## 📌 Features